paolomonella/romualdus/README.md

 - `rs_bonetti_all.txt`, `rs_garufi_pp_1-20.txt`, `rs.txt`: lists of named entities in transcription/OCR files

-### Original attempts to collate transcriptions with CollateX:
+Original attempts to collate transcriptions with CollateX:

 - `collatex_for_romualdus_xml.py`: collate transcriptions with CollateX
 - `xmlns_collatex`: originally used to store versions of the XML files compatible with CollateX

-### Visualization of MS transcriptions at the graphematic layer
+Visualization of MS transcriptions at the graphematic layer:

 - `detect_combinations.py`: find abbreviation combinations in transcriptions and compare them with the relevant CSV file
 - `id_fixer.py`: check that transcriptions of MSS A, B and C all have the same TEI XML paragraph tags with the same `xml:id`'s